Posted On: Wednesday - June 26th 2019 8:09PM MST

 It's all falling right back apart again, with the almost complete exodus of the white working class and the administration by the Commie DiBlasio.
 Maybe someone like Paula Abdul or Lady Gaga can make a remake - Lord knows these types can't write their own decent music!
 BTO could now take this same kind of material directly from their experience in modern-day Toronto, as it is not the Great White North anymore.

-"Gimme Your Money Please" has a great heavy guitar sound, and I really like that guitar lick that goes right along with the vocals, when Fred sings "Isn't that strange?
-Isn't that strange, indeed?"
+"Gimme Your Money Please" has a great heavy guitar sound, and I really like that guitar lick that goes right along with the vocals, when Fred sings "Wasn't that strange, wasn't that strange, indeed."